 Lake Lure in North Carolina is my happy place.
-My dream is to one day have a lake home here and spend my summers swimming, supping and enjoying the serenity of a quiet life.
+My dream is to one day have a lake home here and spend my summers swimming, supping, and enjoying the serenity of a quiet life.
 It’s the place that can draw me away from travel for good.

 Grab your partner and attempt the lift in the lake for trophy glory.
-Or, just be like me and carry a watermelon in short sprint race.
+Or, just be like me and carry a watermelon in a short sprint race.

 I also LOVE exploring Chimney Rock State Park.

-Redfish Lake, Idaho
+14. Redfish Lake, Idaho

 Coming in after Lake Lure, as my favorite lake in the US, is Redfish Lake in Stanley Idaho.
 Most people choose to visit Lake Michigan which is one of the five great lakes in the US, but we promised you hidden gems.

 You can hike five miles down to the other end of Redfish Lake (where no cars can go) and then catch the boat shuttle back.
 If you don’t like hiking, you might enjoy horse riding through the Sawtooth Mountains instead.

-On the main beach area of the lake you’ll find Redfish Lodge which offers full service dining or their Lakeside Grill, which offers burgers and beverages with outside seating next to the lake.
+On the main beach area of the lake, you’ll find Redfish Lodge which offers full-service dining, or their Lakeside Grill, which offers burgers and beverages with outside seating next to the lake.

-The marina offers motorized and non-motorized rentals, lake tours, fuel, and a shuttle service to the popular trail heads at the far end of the lake.
+The marina offers motorized and non-motorized rentals, lake tours, fuel, and a shuttle service to the popular trailheads at the far end of the lake.

 Speaking of cool, Stanley is said to be the coldest place in the USA outside of Alaska.
 Make Redfish Lake, Idaho your summer vacation.

-Grand Staircase- Escalante National Monument, Utah
+15. Grand Staircase- Escalante National Monument, Utah

 I have no doubt on your Utah road trip, you are checking off the state’s big 4.
 That is the four spectacular national parks in this state full of colorful wows.

-You will be passing through Grand Staircase-Escalante, which may not have top level national park status, but it does offer serious wow competition.
+You will be passing through Grand Staircase-Escalante, which may not have top-level national park status, but it does offer serious wow competition.
 It is a national monument, and I’m still figuring out the difference.

 The spectacular All-American Road: Scenic Byway 12 runs through here as well as the more rugged Burr Trail.

-Two of my favorite hikes on our US road trip were found here: Lower Creek Calf Falls and Spooky and Peek-a-Boo Canyon.
+Two of my favorite hikes on our US road trip were found here: Lower Creek Calf Falls and Spooky and Peek-a-Boo slot Canyon.

 Lower Creek Falls are hidden deep in a sandy canyon and the slot spooky canyons offer a thrilling adventure of climbing, crawling and inching through 12 inch narrow spaces.

-Yellowstone National Park, Wyoming
+16. Yellowstone National Park, Wyoming

-This area was the last place we visited on our USA road trip and we feel we ended it with some of the best American experiences.
+This area was the last place we visited on our USA road trip and we felt we finished our trip with once of the best American experiences.
 Saving the best for last, as they say.

 I can’t even find the words to describe Yellowstone.

-Bubbling hot mud pits, steaming sulphur holes, multi-colored hot springs, geysers shooting off randomly and perfectly timed, grand canyons filled with waterfalls, hot springs you can actually sit in by the side of the river, and an abundance of wildlife roaming around this volatile yet spectacular landscape.
+Bubbling hot mud pits, steaming sulfur holes, multi-colored hot springs, geysers shooting off randomly and perfectly timed, grand canyons filled with waterfalls, hot springs you can actually sit in by the side of the river, and an abundance of wildlife roaming around this volatile yet spectacular landscape.

 We spent four days and it wasn’t nearly enough to soak everything in.
 We recommend spending at least 7 days in Yellowstone to see it all.

-You’ve probably heard a lot about this supervolcano sitting under the earth’s surface, but you will not understand how cool it is until you are up close and experienceing this geothermal land.
+You’ve probably heard a lot about this supervolcano sitting under the earth’s surface, but you will not understand how cool it is until you are up close and experiencing this geothermal land.
 There really is no place like it.

-Smith Rock State Park, Oregon
+17. Smith Rock State Park, Oregon

 Majestic rock spires, the result of hardened ash, lava and debris rise above the winding Crooked River in the high desert.